rackerlabs/docs-cloud-rackconnect/api-docs/common-gs/auth-using-curl.rst

 Send an authentication request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-From a command prompt, send a **POST tokens** request to the Rackspace Identity service.
+From a command prompt, send a **POST tokens** request to the Identity service.
 Include your username and :ref:`API key <get-credentials>` as shown in the following example.